-For most single-family rental investors, yes — but it depends on three things: your property's basis, your marginal tax rate, and whether you can actually use the deduction in the year it's generated.
+For most single-family rental investors, yes.
+It depends on three things: your building basis (what you paid for the property minus the land value), your tax bracket, and whether you can actually use the deduction in the year it's created.

 Why cost segregation wasn't practical for SFRs before